comboshreddies/kubectl-tks/README.md

         "{{OP_TERMINATE}}"
     ],
 ```
-If you run this one, OP_TERMINATE will instruct tks to terminate tmux session, you will get only env files.
+If you run this one, OP_TERMINATE will instruct tks to terminate the tmux session, you will get only env files.

 ### sequence.json - list available scripts
 You can check a list of available scripts within sequence.json like this